infor-cloud/xtendm3/docs/examples/Utility-DataRetriever.md

 ## Use cases
-* Retrieving data from database and data validation
+* Retrieving data from database
-* Checking if parameter is sent in
-* Data validation for value sent in as blank, “0”, “?” and text/numeric type
+* Checking if parameter is sent in and validation for value sent in as blank, “0”, “?” and text/numeric type
 * Date format validation
 * Additional functionality for extensions